 From December Days and slow chair-lifts rides in New England to the Summits of some of the highest and coldest mountains in the world the Black Diamond Guide Glove is our Top Pick for cold temps.
 While some mittens are warmer, many aren't; the Guide Glove just plain packs in a lot of insulation.
 As a result, it is a pretty darn stiff glove and needs a little bit longer than most to break in its insulation and burly exterior leather.

-This contender is among the warmest model in our review.
-The heated glove options, like the Outdoor Research Capstone and Black Diamond Solano, run hotter when powered, but are not even close to being as warm when the batteries run out.
+This contender is among the very warmest models in our review.
+The heated glove options we tested run hotter when powered, but are not even close to being as warm when the batteries run out.
 Tester Ian Nicholson used the Guide gloves to summit both Denali and Aconcagua in -42F and -25F temperatures, respectively.
 The liner is the warmest of any model we tested and uses a combination of Primaloft One insulation on the outer portion of its liner and boiled wool on the inside.
 The wool on the back of your hand is super nice on cold days and feels warm and fuzzy all day.
 The wool provides noticeable wicking, making your hands feel warmer, and to a limited extent, provides some temperature regulation.
 This is our top pick for people with Raynaud's syndrome who prefer gloves over mittens.

 The Guide is one of the warmest gloves currently available, but that warmth comes at a price.
 Because there is so much insulation in this glove, that insulation equals bulk, reducing dexterity.
 In some ways, you could almost compare this model to a mitten, because it is so warm but lacks dexterity.
 It is even warmer than some mittens but is most often still more dexterous.
 It uses a very stiff leather that is super beefy and incredibly durable, but that stiffness reduces "feel" and dexterity.